Our List of the Best Cities to Visit in South America

 Buenos Aires, Argentina

 Quite easily the best city in South America for many, Buenos Aires is a little slice of Europe in South America.
-Home to many world-class museums, theatres and tango shows it’s a city that will keep you entertained for much longer than a weekend.
+Home to many world-class museums, theatres, and tango shows it’s a city that will keep you entertained for much longer than a weekend.

 It has some of the best plant-based restaurants in South America, plenty of green space right in the city centre and both colonial and modern architecture that give character to the skyline.